flipperdevices/flipperzero-firmware/README.md

 - Left button is A.
 - Down or OK is B.
 - Right button is C.
-- Holding the Up button functions the same as press both A and C, which mutes the volume.
+- Up button takes you to the emulator menu.
 - Hold the Back button to save and exit.